fedluc/qupled/docs/examples.rst

 .. literalinclude:: ../examples/initialGuessStls.py
    :language: python

+In the following example we solve the QSTLS scheme twice and the second time we specify the initial guess as the solution obtained from the first solution.
+Having provided a nearly exact initial guess the scheme converges in a single iteration.

 .. literalinclude:: ../examples/initialGuessQstls.py
    :language: python

-One should pay attention to the fact the QSTLS-IET scheme requires to specify an initial guess for the auxiliary density response and the number of matsubara frequencies corresponding to such initial guess.
+The QSTLS-IET scheme  requires to specify an initial guess for the auxiliary density response and the number of matsubara frequencies corresponding to such initial guess.
 These specifications can be skipped in all other schemes.

 .. literalinclude:: ../examples/initialGuessQstlsIet.py
    :language: python